-Sexual behaviors, including mounting and thrusting, are part of normal play behavior.
-Dogs don't usually display erections or ejaculate in the context of play.
-Some poorly socialized or undersocialized dogs excessively mount other dogs in response to play solicitation.
-They don’t seem to know how to play well and get overaroused during play.
+Sexual behaviors, including mounting and thrusting, are also part of normal play behavior.
+However, dogs don't usually display erections or ejaculate during play.
+Poorly socialized or undersocialized dogs may excessively mount other dogs in response to play solicitation.

 Response to Stress or Excitement

-Some dogs respond to stressful or exciting situations by mounting or masturbating.
-For instance, after meeting a new dog or person, an aroused and excited dog may mount another dog, his owner or a nearby object, like a dog bed or a toy.
+Some dogs may mount or masturbate in response to stressful or exciting situations.
+For example, after meeting a new dog or person, an aroused and excited dog may engage in mounting behavior.

-Masturbating can become a compulsive habit, especially if a dog does it in response to stress.
-Compulsions like mounting and masturbating can interfere with a dog's normal functioning.
+Masturbation can become a compulsive habit, particularly if it is a response to stress.
+Compulsive mounting and masturbation can interfere with a dog's normal functioning.

-Dogs sometimes mount other animals and people to display social status or control.
-A dog mounting for this reason may or may not display an erection, but he’s unlikely to ejaculate.
+Dogs may mount other animals or people as a display of social status or control.
+This type of mounting behavior may or may not involve an erection or ejaculation.

 Medical Problems to Rule Out